wigging/wigging.github.io/posts/python/prealloc-list.md

 ---
-title: Pre-allocate list
+title: Pre-allocate a Python list
 date: November 8, 2022
 ---

 If the size of a list is known, then pre-allocating the list can provide performance improvements; especially for a large list.
 The example below measures the performance of appending items to an empty list.
 Pre-allocating a list of known size and assigning items to it gives better performance than appending to the list.
 The list comprehension approach (see Example 3) gives the best elapsed time.

 - Example 1 = 11.6552 ms
 - Example 2 = 8.9583 ms